foresterre/yare/README.md

 **Example**

-In the example below, we roll the dice 3 times to generate a seed for later roll_dice function calls.
+In the example below, we [roll](https://github.com/foresterre/yare/blob/main/src/tests/dice.rs) the dice 3 times, to generate a seed for later roll_dice function calls.
 The first argument `seed1` is a _function call_ to roll_dice.
 This randomness function is seeded with value `0`.
 The second argument `seed2` is a _block expression_.
 In the expression the roll_dice function is called twice.
 The test itself takes the maximum of `seed1` and `seed2`, rolls the die 1000 times, and checks that all values